alebastr/sway-systemd/README.md

 MemoryHigh=2G
 ```

-you can tell systemd that all Firefox processes combined are not allowed to use
+you can tell systemd that all the Firefox processes combined are not allowed to
-more than 2 Gb of memory.
-See [`systemd.resource-control(5)`] for other
+exceed 2 Gb of memory.
+See [`systemd.resource-control(5)`] for other available
-available resource control options.
+resource control options.

 ### Keyboard layout configuration